Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Method

-\paragraph{Entropy Model Pre-training.} Drawing inspiration from the decoder-only transformer architecture and cross-entropy training demonstrated in Chronos, we adopt the GPT-2 paradigm~\citep{radford2019language} to train a compact transformer for next-token prediction on quantized time series tokens.
-Our lightweight architecture comprises 8 embedding dimensions (shared input and head), 2 transformer layers, 4 attention heads, totaling 3,648 learnable parameters.
-The model performs autoregressive prediction at time $\{t_2, t_3, \ldots, t_L\}$ from input sequence at time $\{t_1, t_2, \ldots, t_{L-1}\}$ using standard cross-entropy loss.
+\textbf{Model Selection.} Drawing inspiration from decoder-only transformers in time series \citep{das2024decoder} and cross-entropy guided training in Chronos, we adopt the GPT-2 paradigm~\citep{radford2019language} to train a compact transformer for next-token prediction on quantized time series tokens.
+Our lightweight architecture comprises 8-16 embedding dimensions and 2 transformer layers, totaling $\approx 10$k learnable parameters.
+The model performs autoregressive prediction at timesteps $\{t_2, t_3, \ldots, t_L\}$ from input sequence $\{t_1, t_2, \ldots, t_{L-1}\}$.

-This streamlined design efficiently captures temporal dynamics while maintaining computational tractability for entropy estimation.
-Crucially, our objective is not to achieve superior forecasting performance, but rather to align the causal transformer for measuring predictive uncertainty across the discrete vocabulary.
-This architectural approach enables identification of natural transition points in raw time series sequences, where predictive uncertainty that quantified through entropy over the output next-token distribution reaches local maxima.

-\textbf{Entropy-Guided Patch Boundary Detection.} Upon training convergence, we freeze model weights and compute entropy for each time position.
-For position $t$, we calculate the Shannon entropy of the next-token prediction distribution: